Can You Get Unemployment Deferment for Student Loans?

 Student Loan Refinancing

-After exhausting federal program options, or if none are quite the right fit, borrowers with federal or private student loans may want to look into student loan refinancing.
+After exhausting federal program options, or if none are quite the right fit, borrowers with federal or private student loans may want to look into refinancing student loans.

-But, it’s important to note that by refinancing federal student loans with a private lender, borrowers forfeit all baked-in benefits and protections such as federal Unemployment Deferment, PSLF, and income-driven repayment.
+But it’s important to be aware that by refinancing federal student loans with a private lender, borrowers give up benefits and protections such as federal Unemployment Deferment, PSLF, and income-driven repayment.

 The Takeaway